Want to know more about Polish Food and Cuisine? Here are 21 Traditional dishes from Poland that you should try while visiting!

 Visa det här inlägget på Instagram

-A true Polish food to enjoy after a wild night out clubbing or the bar, also known as the “Polish pizza”.
+When it comes to fast-food from Poland, Zapiekanka is best enjoyed after a wild night out clubbing or the bar, also known as the “Polish pizza”.

 Zapiekanka can be found at nearly every train station in the country, and it’s a street food that you shouldn’t miss trying.